l-dav/Acronymify/README.md

 ## Installation

-- For Firefox: download it from [AMO](https://addons.mozilla.org/addon/acronymify/).
+- Firefox: download it from [AMO](https://addons.mozilla.org/addon/acronymify/).
+- Chrome: download it from [CWS](https://chrome.google.com/webstore/detail/acronymify/lajlhjpjcbgfnopdcegllgdnjpfifnca).
 - For other browsers:
-    1. Download the zip release from the [Releases](https://github.com/l-dav/Acronymify/releases/tag/release_v1.0.2).
+    1. Download a zip release from the [Releases](https://github.com/l-dav/Acronymify/releases/tag/release_v1.0.2).
     2. Then:
-        - Chrome: go to "chrome://extensions/".
-Toggle the "Developer mode" option.
-Drag-n-Drop the .zip.
         - Edge: go to "edge://extensions/".
 Toggle the "Developer mode" option.
 Drag-n-Drop the .zip.
         - Opera: go to "opera://extensions".
 Toggle the "Developer mode" option.
 Drag-n-Drop the .zip.
         - Safari: not yet ;)